Table of Contents

 Getting older is hard, I get it, but aging gracefully is one thing; ignoring your skincare routine is another.
 For those pushing the 40-year mark, the CE Ferulic with 15% L-Ascorbic Acid can help scale that number 4 or 5 birthdays back.

 Optimized for all skin types, this formula works to eliminate discoloration, wrinkles, and fine lines in one application.

-While on the topic, the Skinceuticals Phloretin CF can help add that extra layer of armor if you have sensitive skin.
+While on the topic, if you have sensitive skin, the Skinceuticals Phloretin CF can help add that extra layer of armor if you’re looking for it.